lindhor/geoportal-server-catalog-wiki/CSW-and-Opensearch-with-Geoportal.md

 ### CSW 2.0.2

-Support for CSW 2.0.2 are limited to basic operations currently, see below for some examples:
+Support for CSW 2.0.2 are currently limited to very basic operations, see below for some examples:

 - base:
   * http://servername/geoportal/csw